-The UIUC campus provides a variety of resources to support graduate students as they develop their English language skills.
+The Illinois campus provides a variety of resources to support graduate students as they develop their English language and teaching skills.
 Visit the following websites to learn more.

 List of approved EPI tutors: https://linguistics.illinois.edu/languages/english-second-language/international-teaching-assistant-focus/epi-tutors

 Workshops for preparing to take the EPI: During the first 6 to 8 weeks of the Fall and Spring semesters, CITL and the ESL/ITA Program in Linguistics offer a series of workshops to help graduate students learn about and prepare for the EPI.
 Check with your department or refer to the CITL calendar to see when the next round of workshops will be offered.
 Videos of past workshops can be found here.
 Slides and handouts from past workshops can be found here.